nus-cs2030s/2324-s2/docs/18-interface.md

 # Unit 18: Interface

+!!! abstract "Learning Objectives"

     After taking this unit, students should:

     - understand interface as a type for modeling "can do" behavior
     - understand the subtype-supertype relationship between a class and its interfaces

 ## Modeling Behavior